 The programme is available via two routes of part-time study, both of which lead to an MSc in Healthcare Leadership and NHS Leadership Academy Award in Senior Healthcare leadership:

 The full programme consists of a 24-month learning journey; comprising seven study modules.
-Participants who are eligible via APEL, begin the programme at module 4 in dedicated cohorts, due to this the learning journey is reduced to 18 months.
-This is because APEL participants have already covered the majority of content in modules 1 to 3 as part of The Mary Seacole programme with a Postgraduate Certificate in Healthcare Leadership.
+Participants who are eligible via APL, begin the programme at module 4 in dedicated cohorts, due to this the learning journey is reduced to 18 months.
+This is because APL participants have already covered the majority of content in modules 1 to 3 as part of The Mary Seacole programme with a Postgraduate Certificate in Healthcare Leadership.

 The programme allows participants to explore the knowledge, skills, attitudes and behaviours that are important for leading others when building a culture of patient-centred care within the healthcare system.